abhinav61/angular_material/README.md

 # angular_material
-This is build using firebase
+This is build using angular9. angular material and firebase